rajatbalhotra/cloud-assignment-2/README.md

 # **Cloud Usage Monitor**
-We are going to implement cloud usage monior.
-Here the agent should respond to VIM event, stores them in database.
+We are going to implement cloud usage monitor.
+We create Usage and admin portal that consist of authentication of user, a dashboard consist of VM id, user id, start and stop time and total usage charges.

 ## **Introduction**